June 4, 2025

 Besides being by far the priciest laptop on this list, the one major downside of the Razer Blade 15 Studio Edition is that you won’t get more than six or seven hours of battery life on one charge.
 While it’s likely excessive for those who focus only on music production, this powerhouse laptop fits the bill for anyone with both audio and video production needs.

-5 things to consider before buying your laptop
+5 things to consider before buying a laptop

-If you’re a songwriter primarily recording music in your home studio, your needs will differ quite a bit from a DJ who travels constantly with their laptop and uses it to play live gigs.
-So in addition to the following considerations, when you’re shopping for a music production laptop, remember to take your specific situation into account.
+If you’re a songwriter primarily recording music in your home studio, your needs will differ quite a bit from a DJ who travels constantly and needs a laptop for live sets.
+Keep your unique workflow in mind as you review these five key factors.

 Additional reading